Marijuana is one of the world's most commonly used psychoactive drug.Last updated: June 1, 2018

 What is in Marijuana?

 The main ingredient in marijuana that causes the high is tetrahydrocannabinol or THC.
 This psychoactive chemical is produced in the female plant’s leaves and buds.
-Altogether, cannabis contains over 500 different chemicals with approximately 80-100 of them being directly related to THC.
+Altogether, cannabis contains over 500 different chemicals with approximately 80-100 of them being related to THC.
 These are referred to as cannabinoids.

 What are Other Names for Marijuana?